mookiedog/umod4-PCB/ChangeList.md

 These changes might be reconsidered in the future, but are not going to be included on the next revision.

-1) __Replace the MicroSD socket with something from LCSC__
+1) __Replace the MicroSD socket with something more modern from LCSC__

-    1. The current version was used because I had some in stock and could hand solder it after getting the board back from JLCPCB.
-The old one is perfectly functional, it's just that if I get something from LCSC, it will be cheaper and JLCPCB will be able to include it in their assembly process.
-I will keep using mine until I run out of them.
+    The current Hirose DM3AT-SF-PEJ was used because I had some in stock and could hand solder it after getting the board back from JLCPCB.
+    That Hisrose part is just barely available from LCSC, but it is available from Digikey in great quantity.
+    If JLCPCB runs out of them, I can always get them from Digikey and then hand solder them.

+    The main issue with designing in a new part is that the footprints are all unique, complicated, and weird.
+    My Hirose footprint is a known quantity and works great.

-1) __Add the ability to power-control the SD card__ During testing, I have seen cards that fail spectacularly after bad commands to the point that they need a power-cycle to continue.
+1) __Add the ability to power-control the SD card__

+    During testing, I have seen cards that fail spectacularly after bad commands to the point that they need a power-cycle to continue.
 It would also make the whole hot-plug thing a bit safer because the hotPlug manager would keep power off while a socket was empty, only powering it up after a card had been inserted for some amount of time.
 It should only need a logic-level PFET to implement it.

     1) There are lots of commodity USB power switch controllers that would do perfectly.
 They are logic-level controlled, have ESD protection, surge management, etc and cost 10 cents at LCSC.

-1)	__Add A little more clearance for the mainboard capacitor near the silkscreen “od 4V”__
-    1. There seems to be enough room, but I'll keep this item around in case things change.

-1)	__Add a WS2812 to the EP RP2040__ Use color patterns to indicate things like boot/run/flash-in-progress/ECU-heartbeat.
+1)	__Add a WS2812 to the EP RP2040__

+    Use color patterns to indicate things like boot/run/flash-in-progress/ECU-heartbeat.

-    1. This is slightly troublesome:
+    This might be handy, but is slightly troublesome:

     1. The WS2812 needs to be on a regular GPIO so that it can be driven by PIO.
     It would either require sharing a pin for DBG_BSY and WS2812 DI, or I would need to move DBG_BSY to a QSPI pin like SCK.
-        1. The WS2812 needs a +5V supply, which is nowhere near the RP2040

 ## Discarded Changes

 The following changes were under consideration, but discarded for various reasons.

 1)	__Series termination resistor on E is not required__

-    1. It makes the signal a bit cleaner, but the ADDR signals are not much worse.
+    It makes the signal a bit cleaner, but the ADDR signals are not much worse.

-    1. Determination: The resistor is essentially free and everything works, so I'm leaving it alone.
+    Determination: The resistor is essentially free and everything works, so I'm leaving it alone.

 2) __Add 10-pin debug header for WP__

+    Determination: Not required.

-    1) Determination: just use the squid pins built right on top of the PicoW where they can be accessed with right angle header pins.
+    Use a cheap, standard Raspberry Pi debug unit and attach it using the squid pins built right on top of the PicoW.

+    The 10-pin connector was convenient if using a Segger J-Link debug unit, but the RPi debugger is cheaper and much easier to source.

 1) __Power Measurements__
     1) __Add ability to measure SD Card Current Draw__
     1) __Add ability to measure total 3V3 consumption__
     1) __Add ability to measure VSYS current__

-    My take is that I can't measure 3.3V accurately anyway because it will not reflect the 3.3V consumed by the PicoW itself.
+    Determination: I can't measure 3.3V accurately anyway because it will not reflect the 3.3V consumed by the PicoW itself.
     I already know that modern SD cards consume almost nothing at idle.
     The GPS power is interesting, but I can easily get just that because it is on a connector.
     It might be nice to measure VSYS, but I can pretty much calculate it from the input supply and assume an 80% to 90% efficient power conversion process.